golemfactory/ray-on-golem/preview_tasks/pre-alpha-preview-task.md

 Goal: We want to test how our solution behaves in different environments and how helpful our tutorial is.

 Task: Send us the console logs from going through the setup tutorial.
-Be mindful, as We also need constructive feedback on the tutorial.
+Be mindful, as we also need constructive feedback on the tutorial.

 Steps:
 - Go through the [concept article](https://docs.golem.network/docs/creators/ray/concept) to get you started.